Trail-Blaze/Platinum/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Aleks Margarian](https://github.com/WorkingRobot/Platanium) has waived all copyright and related or neighboring rights to Platanium.
+To the extent possible under law, [Aleks Margarian](https://github.com/WorkingRobot/Platinum) has waived all copyright and related or neighboring rights to Platinum.
 This work is published from: United States.

 **NOTICE: The libcurl headers (specifically files `curlver.h`, `system.h`, and `curl.h`) are NOT under the Public Domain.
 For those files, refer to the libcurl license [here](https://curl.haxx.se/docs/copyright.html).**